Fixing a broken windshield can keep money in your pocket.

 Car windshields are made by sandwiching plastic between two pieces of glass.
 If damage is not extensive, windshields usually can be repaired by injecting liquid plastic into the damaged area.
 This can be far more economical than windshield replacement.

-This article was first published in May 1997.
+This article was first published in October 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.